Radio programmes win over millions of people in Tanzania to sustainability

 Next steps: More stations, greater reach

 One of the biggest challenges remains that the vast majority of media continue to promote conventional agriculture.
 Despite limited broadcasting time, the goal is to achieve an even greater impact and involve farmers even more.
-An important aspect of this is that ten more radio stations are now participating in the programme.
+An important aspect of this is the collaboration with five dedicated radio stations that are fully integrated into the programme.
 This should increase its reach and, in turn, increase the influence of radio programmes that cover agriculture in Tanzania.
 An additional aim is to develop a self-supporting business model for agroecology radio programmes together with the individual radio stations.

 CHF